Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ## LEO reception

 - Get to a place that has LOS for as much of the pass as possible, the longer you can see the satellite for, the longer the resulting image will be
-- Try getting clear LOS with the sky, unlike VHF the signals are attenuated significantly easier.
+- Try getting clear LOS with the sky, unlike VHF, the signals are attenuated significantly easier.
 They should still pass through dead trees with ease.
 - In the beginning, aim for lower (<60°) passes, as higher ones require some precise movements which you'll have to learn